South Side Weekly: History

+Chicago Weekly News (1995–2002)

+The paper was established in 1995 under the Chicago Weekly News, produced by an all-volunteer editorial staff, composed largely of University of Chicago students.
+The paper closed operations in the winter of 2002.

+Chicago Weekly; partnership with Newcity (2003–2013)

-Known as Chicago Weekly News until closing operations in the winter of 2002, a newly branded Chicago Weekly resumed operations in 2003, as a result of a co-publishing partnership with university alumni-founded Newcity.
+A newly branded Chicago Weekly resumed operations in 2003, as a result of a co-publishing partnership with university alumni-founded Newcity.
 Under this new partnership, a copy of Newcity would come inserted in the middle of each Chicago Weekly issue.

+South Side Weekly (2013–present)

 In 2013, the Chicago Weekly staff changed the name of the organization and newspaper to the South Side Weekly, and began publishing independently of Newcity.

-In 2022, the Weekly merged with the Hyde Park Herald, the oldest community newspaper in Chicago.
-Together, the papers reach tens of thousands of readers each week with award-winning original reporting on politics, education, housing, the arts and more.
+Jackie Serrato was editor in chief from 2019 to 2025.
+During her tenure, the Weekly merged with the Hyde Park Herald.
+Longtime managing editor Adam Przybyl was interim editor in chief for five months following Serrato's departure.
+In March 2025, the Weekly's board of directors selected board chair Jill Petty as editor in chief.

 Content

-The paper covers arts and culture on the South Side of Chicago through coverage and criticism, and follows South Side news stories that are largely ignored by mainstream Chicago media.
-It includes feature-length narrative journalism, essays, and a weekly calendar of cultural events.
+The paper is distributed throughout the South Side of Chicago and reports on news relevant to the South Side and the city at large.
+The newspaper includes features, news, and investigations, arts and music coverage.

-Special Issues
+Best of the South Side

 The South Side Weekly produces an annual showcase issue of the South Side's various neighborhoods called Best of the South Side.

-Each winter, the Weekly releases a housing guide.
-The issue features a variety of articles on topics including affordable housing, renter's rights, development, and homelessness.

-Each spring, the Weekly releases an arts guide, featuring a print gallery comprising submitted art from South Side-based artists.
-Articles in this issue focus on arts coverage, both reviews and longform pieces.